 What support is there at Christ's for international students?

-We know that you are likely to have questions about making an application, so to complement our how to apply page we provide additional application support for non-UK students.
+We know that you are likely to have questions about making an application, so to complement our how to apply page we provide additional application support for students applying from outside the UK.
 We run events too - see our Online Events for International students.
 We'll also do our best to help if you email us (do let us know in your email which course you are interested in applying for, which country you are from, and what qualifications you have taken / will be taking).
 We are keen to support you so that you can make a competitive application to the College.
 More generally, the central Cambridge website has a section for international students which you should find useful.

 In addition to the university-wide funding from the Cambridge Trust, Christ's has a number of financial support arrangements for international students.
 See financial support.
 We do not assess financial need during the application process (as decisions are made on academic criteria only), but detailed information about costs and financial support is sent out with offer letters.
 EU students, please read this page.